 The bottom line for best sound quality

-An auxiliary input is the next best option.
-It's also one of the most common and easiest methods to use.
+An auxiliary input is the next best “hardwired” option.
+It's also one of the most common inputs in a car audio system and one of the easiest methods to use.
+Consider a DAC for your phone (or using a portable high-res player) to make it even better.

-The numbers presented here are very general.
-It's certainly possible that your equipment could have a superb FM tuner, or a portable audio player with high-res music loaded on it, for example.
+The best choice is really up to you and how you’ll play your music in your vehicle.
 Besides sound quality, you should also consider the ease of hook up and elegance of the connection.
-And given how noisy the car environment is, you might not hear much of a difference between any of the connection options.
+And given how noisy the car environment can be, you might not hear much of a difference between any of the connection options.

-In the end, it's up to you.
-Try at least two different options and see what sounds best in your situation.
+Tip: Try at least two different options with several of your favorite songs and see what sounds best in your situation.
 And the next time you install a new stereo, spend the extra couple of dollars to buy the extra cable to connect to the stereo's USB or auxiliary input.
 It's worth it in the long run.

 What are the options for your vehicle?

-Your options for connecting your music player to your car stereo depend on a combination of three things: The kind of vehicle, stereo, and music player that you have.
-You can start the process by entering your vehicle info in our OutfitMyCar tool.
-If you need help figuring out the best option for you and your car, give us a call at 888-955-6000.
+Your options for playing your digital music through your car stereo depend on a combination of three things: The kind of vehicle, the stereo, and how you listen to your music.
+You can start the process by entering your vehicle info in our vehicle selector.
+If you need help figuring out the best option for you and your car, contact our advisors for expert advice.